Kbhamidipa3/udacityazure_p1_final/README.md

 ![GitHub Logo](https://github.com/Kbhamidipa3/udacityazure_p1_final/blob/main/images/AML%2010.JPG)

-**Another way to interpret the accuracy of the model is using "Calibration Curve.
+**Another way to interpret the accuracy of the model is using "Calibration Curve".
 The datapoints are tracking the ideal line well.**

 ![GitHub Logo](https://github.com/Kbhamidipa3/udacityazure_p1_final/blob/main/images/AML%2011.JPG)

-**The following confusion matrix shows that the model has the most "True Positives" predictions (21138), which confirms that the trained mdoel is performing well.
+**The following confusion matrix shows that the model has the most "True Positives" predictions (21138), which confirms that the trained model is performing well.
 "True Negatives" are also higher than "False Negatives".**

 ![GitHub Logo](https://github.com/Kbhamidipa3/udacityazure_p1_final/blob/main/images/AML%2012.JPG)